confluentinc/ksql/docs/quickstart/README.md

 3. KSQL provides a structured query language to query Kafka data, so you need some data to query.
 For this quick start, you will produce mock streams to the Kafka cluster.

 	* If you are using our Docker Compose files, a Docker container is already running with a data generator that is continuously producing Kafka messages to the Kafka cluster.
 No further action is required
-	* If you are not using our Docker environment, then follow these `instructions <quick start-non-docker.rst#produce-topic-data>`__ to generate data to the Kafka cluster
+	* If you are not using our Docker environment, then follow these [instructions](quickstart-non-docker.rst#produce-topic-data) to generate data to the Kafka cluster

 ## Create a STREAM and TABLE